Boeing 737 NG Master Caution System ('six packs') Installed and Operational

 Although the TQ is automated, manual override (moving the thrust levers by hand) is possible at any time as long as the override is within the constraints of the real aircraft logic and that provided by the flight avionics (ProSim737).

-pump motors provide the power to move the thrust levers and speedbrake
+electric motors provide the power to move the thrust levers and speedbrake lever

 Motors